Skip to content

 Taleb’s Framework

 Fat tails.
 Markets produce extreme outcomes far more often than normal distributions predict.
-This is not a minor statistical quibble.
+This isn’t a minor statistical quibble.
 The bell curve, which underpins most of modern portfolio theory, is wrong about the things that matter most.
 A “six sigma” event in a Gaussian world should happen roughly once every 1.5 million years.
 In equity markets, moves of that magnitude happen every few decades.
 The 1987 crash, the 2008 financial crisis, March 2020.
 The distribution has fat tails, and the fat tails are where the real risk lives.

 The barbell strategy.
 Extreme safety on one end, small asymmetric bets on the other, nothing in the fragile middle.
 In portfolio terms: hold the bulk of your assets in a high-conviction equity allocation and spend a small percentage on deeply convex protection.
 Skip the complex middle ground of moderate hedges, tactical overlays, and correlation-dependent “diversifiers” that break down exactly when you need them.
-This is the architecture of most serious tail programs.
+That’s the architecture of most serious tail programs.

 Spitznagel’s Contribution

 His second book, Safe Haven (2021), made a sharper argument.
-Most things investors consider “safe havens” do not actually work.
+Most things investors consider “safe havens” don’t actually work.
 Gold, Treasuries, managed futures, volatility strategies that cost too much.
 Spitznagel’s criterion is strict: a true safe haven should allow you to take more risk in the rest of your portfolio, not less.
-If your hedge costs so much that it forces you to reduce equity exposure, it is destroying value even if it pays off in a crash.
+If your hedge costs so much that it forces you to reduce equity exposure, it’s destroying value even if it pays off in a crash.
 The protection has to be cheap enough relative to its payoff that the portfolio is better off with it than without it, measured over complete market cycles.

-Here is the problem.
 Taleb tells you what to believe.
 Spitznagel tells you what to build, in broad terms.
 Neither publishes the specific implementation details.
 Which strikes.
 Which tenors.
 What entry conditions.
 What monetization rules.
 What happens when vol is elevated and puts are expensive.
 What happens when the market grinds down slowly instead of crashing.

 The philosophy is public.
 The engineering is not.